techmyth/techmyth.github.io/content/posts/veeam-pwsh-get-bkp-proxies-info.en.md

 PS C:\Users\jocolon>
 ```

-As you can see this command shows basic information about the Backup Proxy but if you want to see the complete content you can exchange the **“Format-Table”** command for **“Format-list”**.
+As you can see this command shows basic information about the Backup Proxy but if you want to see the complete content you can exchange the `Format-Table` command for `Format-list`.

 ```text
 PS C:\Users\jocolon> Get-VBRViProxy | Format-List